| | |

 Dixie Rainbow Chickens: Summary

-Although there isn’t a lot of information on the web about this dual-purpose, hybrid breed chicken I can tell you they’ve been a joy to raise.
-You’ll get a large bird with an even larger personality.
+Although there isn’t a lot of information on the web about this dual-purpose, hybrid breed chicken I can tell you they’ve been a joy to raise from a little chick to old chicks.
+You’ll get large birds with even larger, delightful personalities.

-I raised only purebred Dixie Rainbow right now, maintaining a small layer flock of 5-10 birds at a time and incubating eggs to raise meat birds as needed.
+I raised only purebred Dixie Rainbows for a while, maintaining a small layer flock of 5-10 birds at a time and incubating eggs to raise meat birds as needed.
+They were an excellent choice for what I want in small backyard flocks.

 I have plans to maintain laying flocks of Australorps and Orpingtons eventually because they’re some of my favorite chicken breeds.
-They’re also both a decent dual-purpose breed of chicken.
+They’re also both popular choices among hybrid lovers, producing a large bird and quality meat.
+They’re also wonderful birds to watch because their color palette varies (check out these Lavender Orpingtons!).
+So if you’re looking for a fun, colorful journey out of your chicken raising days, these are all great options!

 Leave a Reply